Qovery/qovery-client-go/docs/DatabaseResponse.md

 ### NewDatabaseResponse

-`func NewDatabaseResponse(id string, createdAt time.Time, name string, type_ string, version string, mode string, ) *DatabaseResponse`
+`func NewDatabaseResponse(id string, createdAt time.Time, name string, type_ DatabaseTypeEnum, version string, mode DatabaseModeEnum, ) *DatabaseResponse`

 NewDatabaseResponse instantiates a new DatabaseResponse object This constructor will assign default values to properties that have it defined,